 Advertisers might mislead consumers by using a different standard of measurement, making a product seem larger or smaller than it actually is.
 Food products might include packing material to make them appear larger, or filler to increase the weight.

-In a recent instance of this behavior, computer hard drive manufacturer Western Digital settled a class action lawsuit in 2006 involving claims about hard drive capacity.
+In one instance of this behavior, computer hard drive manufacturer Western Digital settled a class action lawsuit in 2006 involving claims about hard drive capacity.
 In computer science, one kilobyte (KB) equals 1,024 bytes of memory, based on the binary numeral system used by computers.
 One megabyte (MB) would be equal to the square of one KB, or 1,048,576 bytes.
 The class action lawsuit alleged that Western Digital and other manufacturers used the decimal system, in which one KB equals 1,000 bytes and one MB equals one million bytes.
 The company’s 80-gigabyte (GB) hard drive, using the binary system, allegedly held only 74.4 GB of data.

 Comparing one’s product to a competitor’s product is inherently tricky, and advertisers may deceive consumers by focusing on attributes where their product exceeds their competitor’s, while ignoring other attributes.
 Advertisers might use comparative words with vague or ambiguous meaning, such as “stronger” or “better,” without placing the comparison in the proper context.